syrkis/virian.org/src/lib/opus/parabellum.md

 category: code
 ---

 Parabellum is a multi-agent reinforcement learning environment for Command & Control simulation.
-It is a heavly modified version of JaxMARL's [@rutherford2023] SMAX, a StarCraft II like JAX based environment.
+It is a heavily modified version of JaxMARL's [@rutherford2023] SMAX, a StarCraft II like JAX based environment.
 Parabellum includes notions of fog of war, civilians, friendly fire, obstacles, and other elements that are common in military operations.

 ![The Parabellum environment](/images/parabellum.gif)

  The environment is designed for extreme scalability, with the ability to simulate millions of agents through thousands of parallel environments.
-The code is located in the [github.com/syrkis/parabellum](github.com/syrkis/parabellum), and is under active development.
+The code is located in the [github.com/syrkis/parabellum](https://github.com/syrkis/parabellum), and is under active development.